merryt/tymerrycom/src/routes/work/genos.md

 community unlocks more information about the human genome.

-These areas also brought us face to face with the FDA and the regulations around making to strong of claims between the links of genetic data, and its correlated health risks.
+These areas also brought us face to face with the FDA and the regulations around making too strong of claims between the links of genetic data, and its correlated health risks.

 ### How the project lives on